atlhawksfanatic/L2M/README.md

 - time_min - minutes remaining in period
 - time_sec - seconds remaining in period
 - time2 - fractional minutes left (ie 1.9 would be one minute and 54 seconds)

+And an overview of the changes in L2M reporting is provided in [`2-eda/2-through-2019-finals`](2-eda/2-through-2019-finals).